paul-wolf/djaq/docs/query_usage.rst

     ('Oil onto mission.', datetime.date(2018, 12, 21)),
     ('Key same effect me.', datetime.date(2018, 12, 23))]

-Notice that variables are not f-string placeholders.
+Notice that variables are not f-string placeholders!
+Avoid using f-strings to interpolate arguments as that puts you at risk of sql injection.